If you’re hearing strange noises in your house and wondering whether you have a mouse problem, you’re in the right place.

 Sometimes, mice sounds will echo across the spaces of your house, giving the impression that they’re from something bigger.

 They can sound surprisingly intimidating.

 Scratching is another sound associated with mice and is one of the most common signs of a rodent in your home.
 You’ll hear scratching as mice climb up your walls and travel through the insulation in your house.

 These pests also search for nesting materials on a near-constant basis.
 Such activity creates scratching noises as well.

-Scratching is one of the common sounds at night that you will hear from rats and mice.
+Scratching is one of the common sounds you will hear from rats and mice at night.